-Healthy differences welcome: how to disagree well with your partner
+Healthy differences welcome: Vex King on how to disagree well with your partner

-Bestseller Vex King, author of Closer to Love, tells us how to successfully navigate disagreements in your relationship.
+Bestseller Vex King, author of Things No One Taught Us About Love, tells us how to successfully navigate disagreements in your relationship.

 Differences in opinion don't have to escalate into full-scale rows.
-In this edited extract from Closer to Love, Sunday Times-bestselling mind coach Vex King explains how to disagree fairly.
+In this edited extract from Closer to Love, the forerunner to Things No One Taught Us About Love, Sunday Times-bestselling mind coach Vex King explains how to disagree fairly.

 You are bound to have disagreements with your partner, and these bumps in the road aren’t all bad.
 Not seeing eye to eye on everything is a sign of two unique individuals who are challenging each other’s perspective and will.
 This can be a healthy dynamic which helps you to learn and grow: not everything has to be a battle of wills about who’s right and who’s wrong.